May 6, 2025

 Prospective students have two options to choose from when submitting these letters:

-2. Students can request a package of letters to be sent to the admissions committee from the applicant’s undergraduate or post-baccalaureate school’s premedical office or career-service office.
+2. Students can request a package of letters to be sent to the admissions committee from the applicant’s undergraduate or post-baccalaureate school’s premedical or career-service office.

 While there is no maximum limit on the letters of recommendation students can submit, applicants generally submit between three and five letters.
 Remember, it is always better to have fewer superb and personal letters of recommendation than multiple letters that do not adequately demonstrate your skills and abilities.